Are you Ready to Start Practicing and Get Better?

 - The more days in a row you practice, the faster you will improve

-- Practicing 10 minutes a day for a week is much better than a onetime 90 minute sitting for the week.
+- Practicing 10 minutes a day for a week is much better than a onetime 90 minute session for the week.

 - Set the time you will practice each day

 - Try to practice the same time each day

 - Practice in the same place each day

 - Of course this is flexible, but if your family, friends, or neighbors know your schedule and where you practice, it will be a courtesy to them.
 In other words, they will not have any surprises when taking a nap!